My Hill Eco Lodge Musanze

 La Locanda

-We had a great 2-night experience at La Locanda.
+We had a nice 2-night experience at La Locanda.
 Veg breakfast and dinner are included, as are alcohol and laundry.
 One night we had a loud guest on the other side of the wall, but for the most part, it was a great time.
 Additionally, the staff is nice and will help organize your activities if you need them.

 Tiloreza Volcanoes Ecolodge